 We've set aside unprecedented funding towards capital programmes this financial year.
-In total, the budget toward the sugar industry was increased to 60 million dollars, nearly double last year's allocation.
+In total, the Budget toward the Sugar Industry was increased to 60 Million Dollars, nearly double last year's allocation.
 And with our support, cane production in 2018 is anticipated to reach close to two million tonnes.

 Too often, we hear big promises from the Opposition, but we don't hear real solutions.
 They talk about giving 100 dollars per tonne, but they never talk about how to bring down the actual cost base for your cane.
 And that is the only way you'll really see bigger profits, now and over the long-term.

-Only when we bring down the costs of production, can we put this industry on a real path to a more sustainable and more profitable future.
+Only when we bring down the costs of production, can we put this Industry on a real path to a more sustainable and more profitable future.

 That is why my Government has given wide reaching assistance that is seriously lowering your cost base.
 We are boosting cane production and improving extension services, transportation and harvesting.
 We've helped transfer new and better technologies to farmers.
 We've set aside nearly 16 Million Dollars for the Cane Replanting Programme, and that major funding increase has led to 5,671 hectares planted in 2017 compared to 3,900 last year.
 Still, our reports indicate that we have 30,000 hectares of land that remains idle or under-utilised, so I encourage all of you to take advantage of this grant to plant more cane.
 My Government introduced the fertiliser subsidy in 2009, and in the last budget we've made that subsidy even more generous, lowering the price paid by our famers to only 20 dollars per bag, and we've seen a fertiliser sale increase of nearly 40 per cent since January last year.
 So keep taking advantage of this great subsidy.

 I know many of you face ongoing issues with labour shortages.
 That is why we've made a big push towards mechanised farming.
-We assisted 21 co-operatives with 90,000 dollars each deposit payments on mechanical harvesters.
-Already, we've increased the total percentage of cane harvested by mechanical harvesters from eight percent last year to 18 per cent.

-My Government also introduced a new, 6.3 million dollar Weedicide Subsidy program this financial year aimed at helping our cane farmers maximize the yield of their harvest through assistance in paying for the herbicides that are necessary to protect your crops.
+We assisted 21 co-operatives with 90,000 Dollars each deposit payments on mechanical harvesters.
+Already, we've increased the total percentage of cane harvested by mechanical harvesters from eight per cent last year to 18 per cent.
+My Government also introduced a new, 6.3 Million Dollar Weedicide Subsidy program this financial year aimed at helping our cane farmers maximize the yield of their harvest through assistance in paying for the herbicides that are necessary to protect your crops.
+Now, our farmers are paying only 45 per cent of the total price.